PiCK

 Summary

-• The US CFTC said it is preparing the institutional groundwork to introduce perpetual futures in the United States and will announce details soon.
+• The US CFTC said it is laying the institutional groundwork to introduce perpetual futures and will announce related details soon.

-• It said that if the US allows perpetual futures, it is highly likely to absorb part of the liquidity—worth hundreds of billions of dollars—formed in global markets.
+• It reported that if the US allows perpetual futures, it is likely to absorb part of global liquidity, including a derivatives market of about $1.16 trillion and $441 billion in OI.

-• It said that if the Crypto Market Structure Act (Clarity Act) and the introduction of perpetual futures align, a full-scale entry by US institutions could reshape the competitive landscape of the exchange industry.
+• It analyzed that if the Crypto Market Structure Act (Clarity Act) is enacted alongside the introduction of perpetual futures, a full-scale entry by US institutions could reshape the market landscape for US exchanges and derivatives.

 Forecast Trend Report by Period